alisaifee/coredis/docs/source/handbook/pipelines.rst

             while True:
                 try:
                     # put a WATCH on the key that holds our sequence value
-                    await pipe.watch('OUR-SEQUENCE-KEY')
+                    await pipe.watch("OUR-SEQUENCE-KEY")
                     # after WATCHing, the pipeline is put into immediate execution
                     # mode until we tell it to start buffering commands again.
                     # this allows us to get the current value of our sequence
-                    current_value = await pipe.get('OUR-SEQUENCE-KEY')
+                    current_value = await pipe.get("OUR-SEQUENCE-KEY")
                     next_value = int(current_value) + 1
                     # now we can put the pipeline back into buffered mode with MULTI
                     pipe.multi()
+                    # This call doesn't need to be awaited as it is part of the pipeline
-                    await pipe.set('OUR-SEQUENCE-KEY', next_value)
+                    pipe.set("OUR-SEQUENCE-KEY", next_value)
                     # and finally, execute the pipeline (the set command)
                     await pipe.execute()
-                    # if a WatchError wasn't raised during execution, everything
+                    # if a WatchError wasn"t raised during execution, everything
                     # we just did happened atomically.
                     break
                 except WatchError:
-                    # another client must have changed 'OUR-SEQUENCE-KEY' between
+                    # another client must have changed "OUR-SEQUENCE-KEY" between
-                    # the time we started WATCHing it and the pipeline's execution.
+                    # the time we started WATCHing it and the pipeline"s execution.
                     # our best bet is to just retry.
                     continue

-Note that, because the Pipeline must bind to a single connection for the duration of a :rediscommand:`WATCH`, care must be taken to ensure that the connection is returned to the connection pool by calling the :meth:`~coredis.pipeline.Pipeline.reset` method.
-If the :class:`~coredis.pipeline.Pipeline` is used as a context manager (as in the example above) :meth:`~coredis.pipeline.Pipeline.reset` will be called automatically.
-Of course you can do this the manual way by explicitly calling :meth:`~coredis.pipeline.Pipeline.reset`:
+Note that, because the Pipeline must bind to a single connection for the duration of a :rediscommand:`WATCH`, care must be taken to ensure that the connection is returned to the connection pool by calling the :meth:`~coredis.pipeline.Pipeline.clear` method.
+If the :class:`~coredis.pipeline.Pipeline` is used as a context manager (as in the example above) :meth:`~coredis.pipeline.Pipeline.clear` will be called automatically.
+Of course you can do this the manual way by explicitly calling :meth:`~coredis.pipeline.Pipeline.clear`:

 .. code-block:: python